romka/romka/content/blog/2025/hosting-static-web-site-on-ipfs/index.en.md

 ### Accessing the website via a local web gateway

 The `ipfs add -r --nocopy <dirname>` command prints a full list of processed files and their CIDs to stdout.
 In my case, processing the files takes around 5 minutes.
-The last line of the output contains the root directory's CID—this is the key part.
+The last line of the output contains the root directory's CID -- this is the key part.
 Copy this CID and use it to access the site via any web gateway, for example: `https://ipfs.io/ipfs/<CID>`.

 Unfortunately, with the current configuration, the website will be painfully slow, since the content is served by only a single node, and file lookup in IPFS isn't fast.
 There’s a good chance that, every now and then, requests to the site via public web gateways will hit a _504 Gateway Timeout_ error.
 To fix this, you need to set up access to the local web gateway.
 I don’t recommend exposing port `8080` to the open internet.
 Instead, it's better to set up a subdomain handled by Nginx, which will proxy all requests to the IPFS daemon.